DirkvdBruggen/Datarave/User Manual.md

 2. Download the latest settings on my github [here](\Datarave\Code)

 3. When installed import the settings by clicking the 3 dots in Murgee auto typer

+# Starting Up

+1. launch Mercury as described in [Launch Mercury](-launch-mercury)

+2. launch Processing opening Processing_Datarave.pde

+3. launch Murgee Autotyper

+4. In Processing start the sketch by clicking the play button.

+5. A window will pop up with "start robot"

+6. IMPORTANT focus you cursor to Mercury by clicking the Mercury code environment.

+7. The robot will now start to write code!